 And that, friends, is exactly what we need to think about when we hear the word minimal.

-Now of course, with clearing away obstacles comes a fair share of being honest with yourself, making tough decisions, donating and tossing things.
-But the idea isn’t to look at what you are tossing, rather that you are getting rid of things to open yourself up to see and embrace what you love.
+Now, of course, with clearing away obstacles comes a fair share of being honest with yourself, making tough decisions, donating, and tossing things.
+But the idea isn’t to look at what you are tossing, but rather that you are getting rid of things to open yourself up to see and embrace what you love.

 Clutter is an armed robber you let into your home.